ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-whos-online.md

 ## Tips

-- Most people prefer not to use the "Who's Online" module when they have few visitors.
+- Most people prefer not to use the *Who's Online* module when they have few visitors.
-- If you set the cache time for this module too long, the number of visitors shown will be incorrect as the module takes users into account that visited your site x minutes ago.
+- If you set the cache time for this module too long, the number of visitors shown will be incorrect as the module includes users who visited your site within the cache time period but have since gone away.